ThanikaiCloudevops/web_app/README.md

 This project utilizes Amazon Web Services (AWS) to host a multi-server infrastructure: one EC2 instance hosts Jenkins and Maven for continuous integration, another EC2 instance manages Ansible and Docker for infrastructure provisioning and containerization, while a separate EC2 instance serves as the control plane for an Amazon EKS Kubernetes cluster.

+In the dedicated Jenkins and Maven server, Jenkins has been installed and configured as the continuous integration and continuous deployment (CI/CD) tool, while Maven has been set up as the build automation tool